-- 1. Does the applicant state the project's goals and major objectives related to Goal 2 of this funding opportunity.
-(2 points) - Goal 2: Enhance the sustainability of evidence-based falls prevention programs through the implementation of robust sustainability strategies. - 2.
-Does the applicant describe one or more sustainability strategies to support the proposed programs during and beyond the grant period, including: - Proposed approaches for sustainability, including any proposed or current centralized and coordinated processes to promote a unified and consistent approach across their state/region/tribe to achieve the goal of an integrated, sustainable evidence-based prevention program network.
-If these strategies are already being implemented, did they describe how they will be enhanced by this proposal; (8 points) - Who their sustainability partners are, the role the partners will play, and how the applicant plans to engage theses partners on a regular basis; (4 points) - Any other business planning efforts to be undertaken (e.g., infrastructure, health IT, etc.); and (2 points) - Any major sustainability challenges and/or barriers they anticipate encountering (or are encountering), and how their project will address those challenges and barriers.
+1. Does the applicant state the project's goals and major objectives related to Goal 2 of this funding opportunity?
+(2 points)

+Goal 2: Identify and implement one or more robust strategies that will promote the sustainability of evidence-based falls prevention programs.

+- 2. Does the applicant describe a sustainability plan to support the proposed programs during and beyond the grant period, including: - One or more robust strategies to be implemented.
+Describe any emerging or established efforts to centralize or coordinate health and social services in their area (for example a Community Care Hub); (8 points) - Who their sustainability partners are, the role the partners will play, and how the applicant plans to engage theses partners on a regular basis; (4 points) - Any other business planning efforts to be undertaken (e.g., infrastructure, health IT, etc.); and (2 points) - 3.
+The major sustainability challenges and/or barriers they anticipate encountering (or are encountering), and how their project will address those challenges and barriers.
 (4 points)

-Outcomes and Evaluation
+Outcomes and Evaluation Project Outcomes Maximum Points: 7

-Project Outcomes

 1. Does the applicant identify quantifiable and measurable outcomes that are achievable and address the two goals of this funding opportunity?
-(3 points)
+(2 points)